rachnamadhavantatachar/StringSearchTest/README.md

    a.
 Equivalence Partition Tests
 2. White Box Testing<br/>
    a.
 Ran code coverage using EclEmma (Java Coverage for Eclipse)
    b.
-Analyzed decision coverage and included tests to cover different scenarios.
+Analyzed decision coverage & statement coverage and included tests to cover the missing scenarios.
 3. Random Testing<br/>
    a.
 This testing methodology involves generating random strings & performing string search on the randomly generated string.